-From LA I went to Redmond (WA) where I will be in our US Office for a week before returning to India.
-Since I have been to many places around Seattle, I decided to go to Vancouver (BC) for the weekend.
+From Los Angeles, I went to Redmond (WA) where I was in our US office for a week (November 2007) before returning to India.
+Since I have been to many places around Seattle, I decided to go to Vancouver (BC), Canada for the weekend.
 This is my first trip to Canada.
 Canada requires Indian Citizens to have a valid VISA to enter, I had got mine from India itself.

 After this, we went to Imax Theatre and saw a 3D Movie on Dinosaurs, on our way back we went to Chinatown – where most of the shops got closed at 6:30 PM itself.
 For the dinner, we went to a nearby Indian Restaurant (Original Flavours of India) on 1232 Robson Street, though the food was little pricier it did taste good.
 Sunday when we went back to the area in Robson street we found at least 2 other Indian restaurants within the same block.

 On Day 2 (Sunday) we took the Grayline half-a-day tour of the city which took us to the Lookout point, Chinatown, Stanley Park, Lions Bridge & Granville Island Public Market.
 The public market was a World War II abandoned warehouses (5) that were converted to shops – now they house a few hundred eateries.
 The market itself was fun to roam around & window shop.

 Outside in the parking lot, we saw a performance by a freelance magician doing an escape act from bonded chains.
 Being a Vegetarian I didn’t find anything that interested me but managed to grab something to eat.
 Post lunch we went to the shops on Robson street.

 In the evening we took the Amtrak back to Seattle.
 Unlike in an airport, the immigration for the USA happens in Vancouver Station itself, customs happens only after the train enters the first station in the USA – just like in India State to State buses border checking, the US Customs officials come into the train seat by seat and check.